-The board has established a Remuneration Committee to determine the remuneration of directors of the company.
-The members of the committee were Mr O'Shea and Ms Carney.
-In determining the directors' remuneration the committee consulted the Executive Chairman, Mr McIlroy.
-There has been one meeting of the committee during the period, attended by Ms Carney and Mr O'Shea.
+The Board has established a Remuneration Committee to determine the remuneration of directors of the Company.
+The members of the Committee were Nick O'Shea and Mary Carney.
+In determining the directors' remuneration the committee consulted the Executive Chairman, William McIlroy.
+There have been two meetings of the committee during the period, attended by both Ms Carney and Mr O'Shea.